TIY-LR-NET-2015-June/Week-4-Day-2/README.md

 4. Save the data from the page into a Session variable called "ClassMates"
 5. Create a page that displays the classmates you created

+To submit your homework, create a pull request on your cloned repo.
+Then create an Issue on the class repo and link to your pull request in that issue.

 ## Hard Mode
 Allowing the user to view the page that list classmates as a plain content or in a JSON format based on a "view" parameter passed to the page.